“An ounce of prevention is worth a pound of cure.”-Benjamin Franklin

 - Poor nutrition – When you’re not eating right, you’re not giving your body the tools it needs to protect itself against infections like gum disease.
 Science has clearly shown that people suffering from gum disease are low in their antioxidants.
 Support your gum health by supplementing with quality supplements that help you fight the damage from disease-causing bacteria!

-Most of us don’t think about our gum health very often.
+Most of us don’t think about our holistic gum health very often.
 Instead, we worry about cavities, tooth stains, and other more visible dental issues.
 All of those things are important, but we’ll let you in on one dental secret: you can’t have healthy teeth without healthy gums!

 In this post, we’ll explain why.
 We\’ll also tell you how to recognize the most common signs and symptoms of gum disease and other gum issues, and what you can do about it.